raydac/java-binary-block-parser/README.md

 ![JBBP field format, types and examples](https://github.com/raydac/java-binary-block-parser/blob/master/docs/jbbp_fields.png)

 ## Primitive types
-The Framework supports full set of Java numeric primitives with extra types like ubyte and bit.
+JBBP supports full set of Java numeric primitives with some extra types like ubyte and bit.
 ![JBBP field format, types and examples](https://github.com/raydac/java-binary-block-parser/blob/master/docs/jbbp_primitives.png)
 ## Complex types
-The Framework provides support for arrays and structures.
-Just keep in mind that in expressions you can make links to field values only defined before expression.
+JBBP provides support both arrays and structures. __In expressions you can use links only to field values which already read!__
 ![JBBP field format, types and examples](https://github.com/raydac/java-binary-block-parser/blob/master/docs/jbbp_complex_types.png)

 ## Custom types
-it is possible to define processors for own custom data types, for instance you can take a look at [case processing three byte unsigned integer types](https://github.com/raydac/java-binary-block-parser/blob/master/jbbp/src/test/java/com/igormaznitsa/jbbp/it/CustomThreeByteIntegerTypeTest.java).
+It is possible to define processors for custom data types.
+For instance you can take a look at [case processing three byte unsigned integer types](https://github.com/raydac/java-binary-block-parser/blob/master/jbbp/src/test/java/com/igormaznitsa/jbbp/it/CustomThreeByteIntegerTypeTest.java).

-### Float and Double types
+### Support of float, double and String types
-The Parser does not support Java float and double types out of the box.
-But it can be implemented through custom type processor. [there is written example and test and the code can be copy pasted](https://github.com/raydac/java-binary-block-parser/blob/master/src/test/java/com/igormaznitsa/jbbp/it/FloatAndDoubleTypesTest.java).
+Since 1.4.0 in JBBP was added support of Java float, double and String values.
+Because they have specific format, they are named as `doublej`, `floatj` and `stringj`.

 ## Variable fields
-If you have some data which structure is variable then you can use the `var` type for defined field and process reading of the data manually with custom [JBBPVarFieldProcessor](https://github.com/raydac/java-binary-block-parser/blob/master/src/main/java/com/igormaznitsa/jbbp/JBBPVarFieldProcessor.java) instance.
+If you have some data which internal structure is undefined and variable then you can use the `var` type to mark such field and provide custom processor to read data of such value.
+Processor should implement interface [JBBPVarFieldProcessor](https://github.com/raydac/java-binary-block-parser/blob/master/src/main/java/com/igormaznitsa/jbbp/JBBPVarFieldProcessor.java) instance.
 ```
     final JBBPParser parser = JBBPParser.prepare("short k; var; int;");
     final JBBPIntCounter counter = new JBBPIntCounter();
     final JBBPFieldStruct struct = parser.parse(new byte[]{9, 8, 33, 1, 2, 3, 4}, new JBBPVarFieldProcessor() {

-      public JBBPAbstractArrayField<? extends JBBPAbstractField> readVarArray(final JBBPBitInputStream inStream, final int arraySize, final JBBPNamedFieldInfo fieldName, final int extraValue, final JBBPByteOrder byteOrder, final JBBPNamedNumericFieldMap numericFieldMap) throws IOException {
+      public JBBPAbstractArrayField<? extends JBBPAbstractField> readVarArray(JBBPBitInputStream inStream, int arraySize, JBBPNamedFieldInfo fieldName, int extraValue, JBBPByteOrder byteOrder, JBBPNamedNumericFieldMap numericFieldMap) throws IOException {
         fail("Must not be called");
         return null;
       }

-      public JBBPAbstractField readVarField(final JBBPBitInputStream inStream, final JBBPNamedFieldInfo fieldName, final int extraValue, final JBBPByteOrder byteOrder, final JBBPNamedNumericFieldMap numericFieldMap) throws IOException {
+      public JBBPAbstractField readVarField(JBBPBitInputStream inStream, JBBPNamedFieldInfo fieldName, int extraValue, JBBPByteOrder byteOrder, JBBPNamedNumericFieldMap numericFieldMap) throws IOException {
         final int value = inStream.readByte();
         return new JBBPFieldByte(fieldName, (byte) value);
       }
     }, null);
 ```
 *NB!
-Some programmers trying to use only parser for complex data, it is mistake.
+Some programmers trying to use only parser for complex data, it is a mistake.
 In the case it is much better to have several easy parsers working with the same [JBBPBitInputStream](https://github.com/raydac/java-binary-block-parser/blob/master/src/main/java/com/igormaznitsa/jbbp/io/JBBPBitInputStream.java) instance, it allows to keep decision points on Java level and make solution easier.*

 ## Special types
 Special types makes some actions to skip data in input stream
 ![JBBP field format, types and examples](https://github.com/raydac/java-binary-block-parser/blob/master/docs/jbbp_special_fields.png)

 ## Byte order
-Every multi-byte type can be read with different byte order.
+Multi-byte types can be read with different byte order.
 ![JBBP field format, types and examples](https://github.com/raydac/java-binary-block-parser/blob/master/docs/jbbp_byteorder.png)

 # Expressions